KeKs0r/documentation/Guides/NodeJS/Sailsjs.md

 ## The Example App Explained

 ### Get the App
-First, lets clone the example code from Github.
+First, let's clone the example code from Github.
 ~~~bash
 $ git clone https://github.com/cloudControl/nodejs-sails-example-app.git
 $ cd nodejs-sails-example-app
 ~~~

 The code from the example repository is ready to be deployed.
-Lets still go through the different files and their purpose real quick.
+Let's still go through the different files and their purpose real quick.

 ### Dependency Tracking